 Out of all my life pursuits, even the most noble one is vanity if Christ isn’t my source of life.
 He brings light to the deepest parts of my heart that no one else can touch.
 Each day, He loves me in a way that cannot be matched.
 He has come to be my first love and my best love.
 No other can take His place.
 I have found this attitude of the heart to bring me much comfort and peace.

-In taking Christ as my first and best love, a sweet thing has happened: all of the things I enjoy doing (climbing, pottery, drinking tea and wine and coffee, watercoloring, gardening, hiking, listening to music, and writing) have become even more enjoyable, because Christ is in them!
+In taking Christ as my first and best love, a sweet thing has happened: all of the things I enjoy doing (climbing, pottery, drinking tea and wine and coffee, watercoloring, gardening, hiking, listening to music, playing guitar, reading, and writing) have become even more enjoyable, because Christ is in them!
 This is my reality: doing life with God instead of for God.
 It’s so enjoyable!
 Praise the Lord!